Home » All Recipes » Main Dishes » Pineapple Teriyaki Pork Chops Recipe

 Teriyaki Pineapple Pork Chops

-The best part is you can enjoy this flavorful dish any time of the year.
-The summer beckons all things pineapple, but don’t limit this to the sweltering months only.
-You can easily make this dinner when you don’t have fresh pineapple by using frozen or even canned pineapple.
+The best part is that this dish is great any time of the year.
+The summer beckons all things pineapple, but you can easily make this dinner any season.
+When you don’t have fresh pineapple, substitute with frozen or even canned pineapple.

 The convenience of baking these pork chops in the oven makes dinner all the easier and faster than takeout.
-And the teriyaki pork chops come out tender and delicious every time.
-Serve this hearty meal over rice and a side of green beans or asparagus for a well-balanced meal.
+Serve this hearty meal with a side of roasted vegetables, green beans, or asparagus for a well-balanced meal.
+It’s also delicious over rice and I often serve it with my homemade version of Chipotle rice.

 Pineapple teriyaki pork chop with cilantro and green beans garnish and a knife on the side in a white plate with turquoise towel.